OCD, etc.

 Specific phobias describe fear of certain specific objects or situations.
 Common phobias include heights, specific animals (namely spiders and dogs), flying, or blood.

-Tics and Tourette’s describe a pattern of repetitive physical behaviors including motor or vocal tics (having both kinds of tics often denotes TS) that are often experienced as uncontrollable.
+Tics and Tourette’s describe patterns of repetitive physical behaviors including motor and/or vocal tics (having both kinds of tics denotes TS) that are often experienced as uncontrollable.
 Body-Focused Repetitive Behaviors (BFRBS) are specific types of physical behaviors that either feel uncontrollable or difficult to stop.
 Some common BFRBs include skin picking, hair pulling, and nail biting.

 Tinnitus refers to the experiencing of unwanted or unpleasant sounds in the ear, often a “ringing.”
 Because there is currently no proven way to treat tinnitus, the application of Acceptance & Commitment Therapy (ACT) may be effective in reducing distress and changing one’s relationship with the unwanted sounds.